Author: Viet Tran (Page 1 of 14)

 Working in IT, we deal with strange issues all the time.
 However, every once in a while, something would come up that leaves us scratching our heads for days.
 One such issue happened to us a few years back.
 It came back to me recently and this time, I thought to myself I should note it down.

-The issue was first reported to us when users raised a ticket about missing work orders in TechnologyOne, the Finance Management System used by our client.
+The issue was first reported to us when the user raised a ticket about missing work orders in TechnologyOne, the Finance Management System used by our client.
 Without work orders created in TechOne, the users won’t be able to report actual labour time or other costs.
 Thus, this is considered a high-priority issue.

 Web Archiving 101 | Archives and Special Collections